 What is Cold cutting?

-Cold cutting refers to cutting without heat or sparks and is often performed in hazardous environments such as Atex gas zones.
-(New tab, and in Norwegian)
+Cold cutting is often performed in hazardous environments such as Atex gas zones↵ without heat or sparks.

-There are many different tools for performing cold cutting, and it depends on the type of material you are going to cut.
+There are many different tools for cold cutting, depending on the material you will cut.

-Often, the usage of huge specialized machines for cold cutting jobs is discussed.
+The usage of substantial specialized machines for cold cutting jobs is often discussed.

 This article focuses more on handheld tools’ different usages, particularly cold cutting in Atex environments.